vmuxIO/vmuxIO/test/README.md

   to create iptables NAT rules for guest's internet access and SSH exposure via port forwarding.
 The latter is only necessary if you use autotest remotely.

+## How To Use It

+`autotest` has several commands:

+- **ping**: Ping host, loadgen and guest machine.
+- **run-guest**: Run the guest on the host.
+- **kill-guest**: Kill the guest.
+- **setup-network**: Just setup the network for the guest.
+- **teardown-network**: Teardown the guest network, this can sometimes help after some error.
+- **test-load-lat-file**: Run load latency tests defined in the test config file.
+- **acc-load-lat-file**: force accumulation of all load latency test repetitions.
+- **shell**: Enter a Python3 shell with access to the server objects for debugging.
+- **upload-moonprogs**: Upload the MoonGen programs to the servers.

+Note that `autotest` and all its commands have a `-h/--help` option to show the usage.
+Also note the `-v/--verbose` argument which can be specified zero to 3 times to set the verbosity of the output.